-Although no total lunar eclipses occur this year, skywatchers can look forward to two “central” solar eclipses — including an annular event in October whose path runs from Oregon through Texas.
+Although no total lunar eclipses occur this year, skywatchers can look forward to two “central” solar eclipses — including a much-awaited total eclipse that spans the U.S. from Texas to New England.

 Up to seven eclipses of the Sun and Moon can take place in one year, though the last time that happened was 1982, and the fewest possible is four.

 During 2024 we’ll experience the four-event minimum.
 There’ll be a total solar eclipse in April (which crosses North America) and an annular solar eclipse in October, but 2024’s two lunar eclipses will be barely noticeable.
 It’s a very similar pattern to what took place in 2023.
 You can go directly to the circumstances of this year’s events if you wish — or continue on to explore some eclipse basics.

 Why Do Eclipses Happen?

 A solar eclipse, such as the one seen coast to coast across the U.S. in August 2017, occurs only at new Moon, when the lunar disk passes directly between us and the Sun and consequently the Moon’s shadow falls somewhere on Earth’s surface.

 Conversely, a lunar eclipse takes place during full Moon, when our satellite passes through Earth’s shadow.

 These alignments don’t happen at every new and full Moon because the lunar orbit is tipped about 5° to Earth’s orbital plane — only occasionally do the Sun, Earth, and Moon line up exactly enough for an eclipse to occur.
 (The technical name for that, by the way, is syzygy.)
 And, as the diagram above implies, those alignments occur roughly a half year apart.
 So since the last eclipse of 2023 occurred in mid-October, the first eclipse of 2024 doesn’t take place until April 8th.